|Year of offer||2019|

 Intended learning outcomes

-- To develop basic skills in the critical evaluation of psychological literature;
+- The critical evaluation of psychological literature;

-- apply analytical skills to new issues;
+- Apply critical thinking analytical skills to new issues;

-- apply a hypothesis testing approach to new questions, including formulation of a research question, collection of relevant observations, analysis and interpretation of data using basic descriptive statistics to arrive at a conclusion;
+- Apply a hypothesis testing approach to new questions, including formulation of a research question, collection of relevant observations, analysis and interpretation of data using basic descriptive statistics to arrive at a conclusion;